jtlw99/Crack-Minecraft-Bedrock/README.md

 # Crack Minecraft Bedrock with easy 👍

-Cracked file for minecraft Bedrock

-[Note: please use this on your own risk, im not responsible for any problems!]
+**Note: please use this on your own risk, im not responsible for any problems!**

 ## ✨ Features

-- idk what to write, it just cracks minecraft bedrock edition
+- ✅ Crack Minecraft Bedrock Edition

+## 💻 Tested on

+- ✅ Windows 10
+- ✅ Windows 11 21H2

+**❗Need contributor to test it on Windows 11 22H2**

 ## 💁‍♀️ How to use

-- download the files from this repo
+- Download the files from this repo
-- download minecraft trial edition
+- Download Minecraft Trial Edition from the [Microsoft Store](https://apps.microsoft.com/store/detail/minecraft-for-windows/9nblggh2jhxj?hl=en-us&gl=us)
-- execute `InstallTakeOwnership.reg` file
+- Execute `InstallTakeOwnership.reg` file
-- upload the file from `Upload the DLL file inside System32` to `./System32` and upload file from `Upload the DLL file inside SysWOW64` to `./SysWOW64`
+- Upload the file from `Upload the DLL file inside System32` to `./System32` and upload file from `Upload the DLL file inside SysWOW64` to `./SysWOW64`
-- start minecraft and it should crack the game
+- Launch Minecraft
 - Enjoy!

+## If it stucks at Mojang loading screen

+- **Relaunch Minecraft**